aws/karpenter-provider-aws/website/content/en/preview/upgrade-guide/_index.md

 v0.11.0 changes the way that the `vpc.amazonaws.com/pod-eni` resource is reported.
 Instead of being reported for all nodes that could support the resources regardless of if the cluster is configured to support it, it is now controlled by a command line flag or environment variable.
 The parameter defaults to false and must be set if your cluster uses [security groups for pods](https://docs.aws.amazon.com/eks/latest/userguide/security-groups-for-pods.html).
 This can be enabled by setting the environment variable `AWS_ENABLE_POD_ENI` to true via the helm value `controller.env`.

+Other extended resources must be registered on nodes by their respective device plugins which are typically installed as DaemonSets (e.g. the `nvidia.com/gpu` resource will be registered by the [NVIDIA device plugin](https://github.com/NVIDIA/k8s-device-plugin).
+Previously, Karpenter would register these resources on nodes at creation and they would be zeroed out by `kubelet` at startup.
+By allowing the device plugins to register the resources, pods will not bind to the nodes before any device plugin initialization has occurred.

 ## Upgrading to v0.10.0+